The Found & Seek story

 What happened to Pearl has given all of us new opportunities. it has helped us pull closer together and support each other.
 We have realised just how strong we are as a family, what reserves we have.
 We have learnt not to take things for granted.
 For Aaron it has been a chance to focus full time on the blacksmithing skills that he is so passionate about .
 He loves being in the forge and enjoys passing on his skills.
 He doesn't miss the commute.
 Trudi has uncovered creative skills she had forgotten she had and learnt business skills she never thought possible.
 She misses her qualification, her training work and her PhD but not enough to want to do them again.

-For Pearl the route we have taken has been a lifeline, it has given her confidence and experiences she might otherwise never have had.
+For Pearl the route we have taken has been a lifeline, giving her confidence and experiences she might otherwise never have had.
 We are immensely proud of her - she is a bright, resilient, adaptable woman now who will, we are sure, go far.

 The heading at the start of this section says that Find & Seek is more than just a business.
 It is our life, our passion, our future.
 It is our story and this is only the beginning.
 What's next?
 We have plans.....watch this space.